wakeNBAkeQc/swizz/README.md

 ## Firebase configuration

-This project expects a `firebase-config.js` file containing your Firebase keys.
-A sample file named `firebase-config.sample.js` is provided.
-Copy it to `firebase-config.js` and fill in your own credentials.
-The resulting file is ignored by git to keep your keys private.
+The repository already includes a `firebase-config.js` file that contains the Firebase credentials used by the site, so no additional setup is required.